 Is House Flipping Considered Capital Gains or Business Income?

 If you renovate and sell your home, how much tax do you pay?
 Does it count as a primary residence?
 Will you pay capital gains?
 How much is capital gains tax?
 Is real estate income considered business income?
+We can help.

 Fill out the form to get started or give us call